robnagler/robnagler.github.io/_posts/2019-02-01-BookReview-Why-We-Sleep.md

 If you don't know much about sleep, this is very readable book.

-> [p21] Sadly, society treats night owls rather unfairly on two
+> [k316] Sadly, society treats night owls rather unfairly on two
 > counts.
 First is the label of being lazy, based on a night owl's
 > wont to wake up later in the day, due to the fact that they did not
 > fall asleep until the early-morning hours.

-> [p21] They are bound to a delayed schedule by unavoidable DNA
+> [k319] They are bound to a delayed schedule by unavoidable DNA
 > hardwiring.
 It is not their conscious fault, but rather their
 > genetic fate.
 Second is the engrained, un-level playing field of
 > society's work scheduling, which is strongly biased toward early
 > start times that punish owls and favor larks.

-> [p21] Second is the engrained, un-level playing field of society's
+> [k320] Second is the engrained, un-level playing field of society's
 > work scheduling, which is strongly biased toward early start times
 > that punish owls and favor larks.

-> [p27] At this very moment, a chemical called adenosine is building
+> [k411] At this very moment, a chemical called adenosine is building
 > up in your brain.
 It will continue to increase in concentration with
 > every waking minute that elapses.
 The longer you are awake, the more
-> adenosine will accumulate. [...]
-One consequence of increasing
+> adenosine will accumulate.

+> [k413] One consequence of increasing adenosine in the brain is an
-> adenosine in the brain is an increasing desire to sleep.
-This is
+> increasing desire to sleep.
+This is known as sleep pressure, and it
-> known as sleep pressure, and it is the second force that will
+> is the second force that will determine when you feel sleepy, and
-> determine when you feel sleepy, and thus should go to bed.
+> thus should go to bed.

-> [p27] It is the second most traded commodity on the planet, after
+> [k420] It is the second most traded commodity on the planet, after
 > oil.

-NOTE: [Not true](http://n99.us/yqf): In 2017, oil was $788B,
+NOTE: [Not true](http://n99.us/yqf): In 2017, oil was $788B, aluminum
-aluminum was $106B, copper was $104B, iron ore was $67B, and coffee was $19B.
+was $106B, copper was $104B, iron ore was $67B, and coffee was $19B.

+> [k421] continues to this day.
+Caffeine works by successfully
+> battling with adenosine for the privilege of latching on to
+> adenosine welcome sites--or receptors--in the brain.
+Once caffeine
+> occupies these receptors,

-> [p28] Caffeine works by successfully battling with adenosine for the
+> [k422] Caffeine works by successfully battling with adenosine for
-> privilege of latching on to adenosine welcome sites--or
+> the privilege of latching on to adenosine welcome sites--or
-> receptors--in the brain. [...]
-Rather, caffeine blocks and
+> receptors--in the brain.

+> [k423] Rather, caffeine blocks and effectively inactivates the
-> effectively inactivates the receptors, acting as a masking agent.
+> receptors, acting as a masking agent.

-> [p28] Caffeine has an average half-life of five to seven hours.
+> [k429] Caffeine has an average half-life of five to seven hours.

-> [p41] This dramatic deceleration of neural time may be the reason we
+> [k642] This dramatic deceleration of neural time may be the reason
-> believe our dream life lasts far longer than our alarm clocks
+> we believe our dream life lasts far longer than our alarm clocks
 > otherwise assert.

-> [p46] Since your brain desires most of its REM sleep in the last
+> [k713] Since your brain desires most of its REM sleep in the last
 > part of the night, which is to say the late-morning hours, you will
 > lose 60 to 90 percent of all your REM sleep, even though you are
 > losing 25 percent of your total sleep time.

-> [p53] When it comes to information processing, think of the wake
+> [k825] When it comes to information processing, think of the wake
 > state principally as reception (experiencing and constantly learning
 > the world around you), NREM sleep as reflection (storing and
 > strengthening those raw ingredients of new facts and skills), and